filipe-santos-rh/nfs-server-pod/README.md

 *Case 3:*
 - Create a second Pod that will consume the same `pvc` previously mounted on the demo pod.

+#### Accesses
+To properly run the NFS server, the container does required the SCC privileged.
+To avoid elavated accesses being granted to the Default Storage Account, we created a NFS Service Account and granted the accesses to that Service Account only.

+To automate the creation of the Persistent Volume and Persistent Volume Claim, we are leveraging the NFS Service Account.
+We had to grant the Service Account the folowing role: `system:persistent-volume-provisioner` on the storage namespace.

 ### How to

 **Scenario 1**